Mature Masculine

 Consumer

-The Consumer is what happens when beginner's mind loses its ground in mastery.
-He consumes knowledge without developing real skill.
-He uses learning to avoid creating.
-He mistakes dilettantism for openness and confuses endless study with growth.
+The Consumer is what happens when curiosity loses its ground in mastery.
+He consumes knowledge without developing skill.
+He uses learning and collecting to avoid creating.
+He mistakes dilettantism for openness.
+He confuses endless study and acquisition with growth.

-The mature Alchemist stands on two pillars: mastery and beginner's mind.
+The Mature Alchemist stands on two pillars: mastery and curiosity.
 The Consumer has kept only one.
-He has beginner's mind without the commitment that makes it productive.
-He lacks the practice that makes it real.
-He lacks the discipline that makes it mastery.
+He has curiosity without commitment.
 His openness has become avoidance because it has no depth.

 He takes classes but never practices.
 He reads books but never applies them.
 He studies techniques but never develops skill.
-Always beginning, never mastering, always at the surface of everything.
+Always beginning, never mastering.
+Always at the surface.

 Consumer Declarations

-- I'm still learning; I'm not ready to create.
+• I'm still learning; I'm not ready to create yet.

 The Consumer's Imbalance

-- Perpetual beginning: Stays at the surface, never deep.
+• Perpetual beginning: Stays at the surface, never goes deep.

-His avoidance stems from fear of failure.
+His avoidance stems from fear of failure and inner collapse that leads to laziness.
 He fears being judged for imperfect creation.
 He compensates by preparing without ever beginning.
+He'd love to just have the mastery, but he won't put in the work, so he tries to have it by acquiring the trappings.

 Consuming is not Creating

-The Alchemist transforms through the act of creation.
+The Alchemist transforms through creation.
 The Consumer tries to transform by acquiring what other alchemists have made.

 He buys the book instead of writing one.
 He watches the documentary instead of living the adventure.
 He reads about others' experiences instead of having his own.
 He scrolls through lives instead of living one.